Short and Sweet April in Paris

 I wasn’t really keen in visiting Busan.
 I had this idea that it would be good to visit during the summer as it is a city by the sea.
 But who can resist a Train to Busan as a title!
 Yes, we took the KTX train to Busan which took us 2 hours and 15 minutes while the regular trains will take up to 6 hours.
 (The KTX trains are the Korean equivalent to the Japanese Bullet trains yet so much less expensive.)
 It was a smooth, uneventful train ride.
 Although, a question was posted on my TikTok asking if there were zombies! 🙂

 Our hotel was right infront of the Haeundae Beach and across the Busan X the Sky, a 100 floors building .
 Our room was facing the ocean so it was so lovely!
 Haeundae beach is really clean and beautiful.
 It was fun to look at the skyscrapers coming to life at dusk.
-For dinner, we had huge dumplings and noodles at a nearby restaurant and was blessed by a short, light rain on the way back to the hotel.
+For dinner, we had a huge serving of Dumplings and Milmyeon (Wheat Noodles), a typical Busan dish, at a nearby restaurant and was blessed by a short, light rain on the way back to the hotel.
 The next morning was spent exploring the Busan X the Sky before heading to Jinhae.

 I heard that Jinhae has around 350,000 Cherry Blossom trees which makes it a must place to visit during the Cherry Blossom season.
 We took a tour with Trazy on a very comfortable bus and Jinhae didn’t fail us at all.
 It was indeed very pretty but there were also lots of people!
 I really enjoyed trying out the street food and I especially like the Strawberry Milk and Strawberry Mochis.
+And at this point, the young seller told me that I look like Princess Raya!
 I also enjoyed watching how Dalgonas are made – melting sugar, pouring it gently to form a circle then stamping a character on it with a hot metal.
 Dinner was Kimchi potato pancakes at a very homely restaurant with only three long tables.
 It had a very friendly atmosphere and the people from the next table showed us their food so that we can order.
 There was no English at all and I really liked how everyone participated so that we can get food.
 It was really a fun day in Jinhae.
 We returned to our hotel in Busan at 23:30 and I can’t believe that I was indeed under the Cherry Blossom.
 At this point, I felt like I was Cherried Blossomed! 😀 And of course, while we were waiting for our ride to Jinhae, we went in a selfie booth and got a selfie for the first time ever in our entire lives.
-We have so much fun and laughter!
+We had so much fun and laughter!

 What’s next!